appscode/blog/content/post/run-elasticsearch-in-aws/index.md

 > You can see the database has been restored.
 The recovery of Elasticsearch has been successful.
 If you faced any difficulties in the recovery process, you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20AWS).

-We have made an in depth video on Elasticsearch Hot-Warm-Cold Architecture Management with Kibana in Kubernetes Using KubeDB.
+We have made an in depth tutorial on Elasticsearch Hot-Warm-Cold Architecture Management with Kibana in Kubernetes Using KubeDB.
 You can have a look into the video below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/R-eYc2cUXQY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>